- An online shop – the information might include goods being sold and a shopping cart.

 "Hello!" in it:

-We can put any value into the box.
+We can put any value in the box.

 When the value is changed, the old data is removed from the variable: